RyanJulyan/Flask-BDA/README.md

 # Quickstart
 * Open and run the file: `<Path To>/create_project_git.py` from the root of BDA (you can download just that file if you wish)
-    * fill in the instructions eg:
+    * Fill in the instructions eg:
 ```
 Project Name:
 My Awesome Project
 ```
-* you will notice this creates a folder in the same path as the file: "create_project_git.py".
+* You will notice this creates a folder in the same path as the file: "create_project_git.py".
-    * this folder will be lower case and will have stripped out all of the special characters and replaced spaces with underscores
+    * This folder will be lower case and will have stripped out all of the special characters and replaced spaces with underscores eg: `my_awesome_project`

 # Create new CRUD module
 * Open and run the file: `<Path To>/<my_awesome_project>/create_module.py`
-    * fill in the instructions eg:
+    * Fill in the instructions eg:
 ```
 Module Name:
 Projects